boucadair/wg-charter-1/ippm-bmwg-joint.md

 The WG is responsible for the maintenance of RFCs published by the concluded BMWG and IPPM WGs (including updating those published as Proposed Standard to Internet Standard and Informational to BCP) and the maintenance of BCP 170 (Guidelines for Considering New Performance Metric Development).

 In general, the WG requires an implementation for Standards Track documents.
-In some cases a proof of implementation might not be needed.
+In some cases (e.g., security fixes or simple extensions) a proof of implementation might not be needed.
 Whenever such an exception applies, the exception justification must be included in the specification document or its shepherd's write-up.

 ## Relationship With Existing WGs, Coordination, and Liaisons